 Live streaming your lectures and lessons means you can continue to provide classes to your students when you can’t meet in person.
 It gives more flexibility to both teachers and students.
 The real-time nature of live video also means your virtual classroom can be just as interactive as your in-person one.

 Educational live streaming doesn’t only cover classes.
 It also applies to a wide range of events, including:

 - Laboratory exercises

 - Tutorials and workshops

 Virtual learning has emerged as one of the top ways for teachers and coaches to connect with students remotely.
 The COVID-19 pandemic forced schools to adopt live stream classes, but distance learning was already on the rise.
 One-third of all college students took at least one course online before the pandemic.
-And as of 2019, there were 7.3 million students enrolled in remote learning courses at degree-granting postsecondary institutions in the U.S.
+And as of 2020, there were 7 million undergraduate students enrolled in distance learning in the U.S.